ttphusc/HouseKeeper_MB/README.md

-# Home Hero Mobile App
+# House Keeper Mobile App

-A mobile application for HomeHero, a home cleaning and service provider app.
+A mobile application for HouseKeeper, a home cleaning and service provider app.
 This project is built with Flutter.

 ## Features